-All new students accepted to the School of Health Studies are encouraged to sign up for Summer Academic Orientation (SAO) to help them prepare for their first year of study.
-Students can participate in person or by telephone.
-Register for SAO.
+All new students accepted to the School of Health Studies are encouraged to sign up for a one-on-one meeting with Summer Academic Orientation (SAO) to help them choose courses and prepare for their first year of study.

 Students in first year choose 5.0 courses numbered 1000-1999.
 All students in Health Sciences Year One must select the following courses:

 - Health Sciences 1002B (0.5)